---

 hc_size(height = 100)

-hcWe have our first sparkline.
-It’s important note the hc object will use the available horizontal (width) space, but we need to control the heigth.
+We have our first sparkline.
+It's important note the `hc` object will use

-Now we can create a new valueBox function;
+Now we can create a new `valueBox` function;

 valueBox3 <- function(value, title, sparkobj = NULL, subtitle, icon = NULL,